TueHellsternKea/docker-demo/docker_python_app.md

 CMD [ "python", "demo1_app.py"]
 ```

 - **First line** tells the docker engine on how to read/parse the lines coming after it.
-This line always has to be the first line before any spaces or characters.
+This line always has to be the first line before any spaces or characters
 - **Second line** downloads a base python image from Dockerhub.
-It is an environment that already has python installed on it.
+It is an environment that already has python installed on it
-- **Third line** upgrades the Pip as the above image is running an old version of it.
+- **Third line** upgrades the Pip as the above image is running an old version of it
 - **Fourth line** installs Pandas library in the image.
 This is a crucial step that we will also use to test our Docker image next
-- **Fifth line** copies all the files in the current directory and stores them onto the file system attached with the docker image.
+- **Fifth line** copies all the files in the current directory and stores them onto the file system attached with the docker image
-- **Sixth line** tells Docker image on what to do when the Run command is given.
+- **Sixth line** tells Docker image on what to do when the Run command is given

 4. Open to your **commandpromt** and make a docker image by typing: